Fl0W97/test-environment_js/README.md

 - adjust css design -->
 - optimize user flow --> add introduction text & add 3Sec. between questions: setTimeout('', 3000);
 - explain limitation of local storage in readme.md.
 High score can be manipulated
 - improve code quality --> ??
 - show steps in console console.log --> delete at the end
 - add progress/ number of question which are done CHECK
 - add dialog box instead of alert CHECK
 - shift the country database to another js file
+- make sure that username is added --> make the save button unsuable

 - modus1: with failure
 - modus2: no failure

 Feedback
 no alerts!
 CHECK
-intro text (captial, countries) take the top 10 highest highscores CHECK countries, capitals can be in a separated file --! has to be loaded first
+intro text (captial, countries) CHECK take the top 10 highest highscores CHECK countries, capitals can be in a separated file --! has to be loaded first